2024 Telecommunications Industry Trends in Quote-to-Cash

 1. Keeping pace with competition on the operational level (quote turnarounds, service delivery times, case resolution SLAs, etc.).

-2. Inability to turn the current systems/quote-to-cash into a revenue generation engine.
+2. Inability to turn the current systems into a revenue generation engine.

 3. Keeping products attractive for customers and resellers.